GSRios/Minibank2/README.md

 ```
 python app.py
 ```
-The server will start and then the following message will appear in the terminal.
+The server will start, and then the following message will be displayed on the terminal.

 ```
 * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)